NonymousMorlock/clean_architecture_code_generator/README.md

 ### How it differs:
 *   **Developer Ownership**: The generator produces actual human-readable Dart source files.
 Once generated, **you own the code**.
 You can (and should) modify, refactor, and commit these files to your repository.
+*   **Respectful Updates**: The generator is a collaborator, not a dictator.
+It uses a **Smart Merge Engine** to ensure that when you update your blueprints and regenerate, your manual customizations are preserved.
 *   **Blueprints (`TBG` files)**: Classes ending in `TBG` (To Be Generated) are temporary blueprints.
 They serve as instructions for the factory.
 Once your feature is scaffolded, these files are no longer needed for your app to run.
 You can delete them or keep them ignored in version control.
 *   **Zero Production Bloat**: Since the generated code is standard Dart, both the `annotations` and `generators` packages are strictly `dev_dependencies`.
 Your final application binary contains zero overhead from this tool.

 ---